-Add next/previous fields to the tree’s values
+Add next/previous fields to the map’s values

 Apply key/values from source to target